peridio/docs/src/docs/reference/api-keys.md

   <title>Ref | API Keys</title>
 </head>

-API Keys are used to authenticate requests with the [CLI](/cli/authentication) and [API](/api/0#tag/Authentication).
+API keys are used to authenticate requests with the [CLI](/cli/authentication) and [API](/api/0#tag/Authentication).
+They are strings matching this regex `/[A-Za-z0-9+/]{92}/g`.

-## Format

-API Keys are 123 character strings matching this regex `/[A-Za-z0-9+/]{123}/g`.

-## Authorization

-API Keys are currently only authorized to access endpoints that read resources.
-API Keys will eventually derive their authorization from their attached Authorization Policies, but these resources are not yet publicly available.
+When an API key is created it is associated with a new authentication identity.
+The created authentication identity is given the same authorization role as the authenticated identity.